-Can I just take a moment to reflect upon 2017?
+Shall we reflect upon 2017 a bit?
 Now seems an appropriate time, being the cusp of the new year and all…

 Can I take just a moment to say how proud of him I am?
 I mean, by all accounts he shouldn’t be here.